 The premise behind the review chart is that everyone has a unique combination of preferences, which I believe is correct.
 In this section I would like to outline some possible considerations.

 First look at your diet.
 If you’re on Keto or a low carb diet of any kind you need to be really careful choosing a bar because many have significant amounts of carbohydrates.
 Do you have any other dietary needs or restrictions?
 Most bars are based on whey protein, but there are options for soy/vegetarians, just use the search bar above the chart.
+These bars have been shown to be as effective as whey bars in studies.

 Also consider allergies; I hate to say it, but if you’re allergic to nuts you are going to have a very tough time finding a safe protein bar, instead look into making your own, even though this takes a lot of time.